 - A warm gel will be placed on the area to be examined.
 The gel creates a sealed contact between the skin and the ultrasound probe.
 This eliminates any air pockets that may interfere with imaging.
 The probe will be moved around to capture images from different locations.

 - The technologist or doctor performing the exam may have to apply pressure with the probe to the body part being examined.
 If the area is tender, the baby might experience some discomfort.

-- When the exam is finished, you may dress your baby and return home.
+- You may dress your baby when the exam is finished and return home.

 - Your baby should not have any feeding for 4 hours before the pyloric ultrasound.

 A radiologist, a physician specifically trained to interpret radiological examinations, will analyze the images and send a signed report to the provider who referred you to ARA.
-Your health care provider will then share the results with you.
-Your report will also be available on the patient portal within 15 days.
+Your healthcare provider will then share the results with you.